Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Multiple blocks in downtown Corpus Christi are dedicated to this city’s annual Dia de los Muertos festival.
-This large festival features three stages that provide live music from a variety of music genres, from Latin pop to mariachi to Tejano tunes.
-Kids will enjoy face painting, crafts and games at the Kids’ Corner.
-While adults will enjoy the food, drinks and over 75 shop vendors.
+This large festival features three stages that provide live music from a variety of music genres, from Latin Pop to Mariachi to Tejano tunes.
+Kids can enjoy face painting, crafts and games at the Kids’ Corner.
+While adults can enjoy the food, drinks and over 75 shop vendors.
 Community members are also encouraged to create altars that will be displayed during Corpus Christi’s Day of the Dead festival.
+Other events and activities include a self-guided walking tour of altars throughout downtown and several art exhibitions.

 Mexic-Arte Museum in Austin hosts a Dia de los Muertos festival every year known as Viva La Vida Fest.
 This event is the longest-running Day of the Dead festival in the city of Austin.
 There are many activities that occur during Viva La Vida Fest.
 Live music, retail vendors and local art are some of the main attractions.
 The Grand Procession is a parade that starts off the celebration and is a great way to view elaborate Dia de los Muertos costumes.
 However don’t forget to browse through the Education Pavilion to view artist demos and fun, interactive art displays.
-End the day by indulging in some traditional Mexican fare.
+End the day by indulging in some traditional Mexican fare and hanging by the pool at your Austin vacation rental.

 The Dia de los Muertos festival in Denton, known as Denton’s Day of the Dead Festival, is a unique mix of Dia de los Muertos, Halloween and a celebration of fall.
 Grab a pumpkin from the pumpkin patch, listen to live music, view circus acts and stare at all the costumes at this fun and family-friendly fest.
 The coffin races at Denton’s Day of the Dead Festival shouldn’t be missed, as it has become a popular event at this unique Dia de los Muertos celebration.